web_search provider, using xAI web-grounded

 Grok uses xAI web-grounded responses to synthesize answers with inline citations, similar to Gemini’s Google Search grounding approach.Supported parameters

-count is accepted for shared web_search compatibility, but Grok still
+Grok search supportsquery. count is accepted for shared web_search

-Grok uses a provider-specific 60 second default timeout because xAI Responses
+Grok defaults to a 60 second timeout because xAI Responses web-grounded

-web-grounded searches can run longer than the shared web_search default.
-Set
+searches can run longer than the shared web_search default.
+Override it

 Base URL overrides